Cognitive Reappraisal

+Cognitive reappraisal involves a cognitive reframing of an event, altering the emotional experience of the triggering event.
+Cognitive reappraisal is a emotional regulation technique often taught in cognitive behavioral therapyย and other therapeutic practices.
 A component of many theories of emotions is appraisal.
 We subjectively appraise situations, infusing external stimuli with memories, creating a story.
 We draw upon similar circumstances from our past to process events in the present.
 These appraisals (full of meaning) impact emotional reactions.

 The cognitive appraisals that are most impactful are the universal meanings we place on our selves.
-Thoughts such as “I can do nothing right.”
+Thoughts such as, “I can do nothing right.”
 These thoughts invite a heavy emotions and a sense of helplessness.
 These self-directed definitions are key targets in therapy for cognitive reappraisal.

-What is Subjective Appraisal?
+What is Subjective Appraisal?โ€‹

+An event by itself has little meaningโ€”just an occurrence.
+Its the value we place on the event that creates meaning.
+Mostly these appraisals are unconscious events.
 For example, we drive past a neighbor who is walking their dog, we smile and wave when they look our direction.
 Our neighbor, however, doesn’t reciprocate the pleasantries and looks the other way.
 The event is we waved and they didn’t.
 Our appraisal follows the event.
 “They must be mad at me.”
 Our appraisal ignites deeper emotion than the event.
 We gave the event meaning and the subjective meaning arouses our system.

 Some theories of emotion, such as the James-Lange theory, suggest that the event arouses the system and then we interpret the event based upon the heightened arousal and behavioral reaction.
 Their famous example is that we don’t experience fear because of an encounter with the bear; we experience fear because we are running from the bear.
-Their hypothesis is that our behavioral reaction is a fundamental part of the appraisal.
+Their hypothesis is that our behavioral reaction is a fundamental part of the appraisal.ย

 Perhaps, appraisals dynamically happen before and after initial reactions, constantly retrieving internal and external stimuli and adapting to the changes.
-Certainly, there must be a reciprocal impact occurring between environmental stimuli and our behavioral reactions.
+Certainly, there must be a reciprocal impact occurring between environmentalย stimuli and our behavioral reactions.
 Our reactions impact environments just as environments impact our behaviors.

 What is Cognitive Reappraisal?